Kuala Lumpur Sentral station: Connecting rail services

+Connecting stations

 KL Sentral Monorail station

 The KL Sentral monorail station stands on Jalan Tun Sambanthan in Brickfields, behind the NU Sentral shopping mall.
 The station acts as a terminating stop for the KL Monorail line.
 It is directly connected to NU Sentral which allows for uninterrupted walking between Stesen Sentral and the monorail station.

 The monorail station is also equipped with new ticket vending machines, ticketing gates as well as a new Customer Service Office.
 Tactile paving for the visually impaired is also provided beginning from NU Sentral.
 The completion of the overhead bridge now enables customers to travel between KL Sentral and the monorail station safely and conveniently.

 The station uses the Spanish solution, having one rail line with a platform on each side, for passengers embarking and disembarking the train separately.

 Before NU Sentral was built, passengers who wanted to move from the monorail station to Stesen Sentral and vice versa had to walk through the busy Jalan Tun Sambanthan.

-These connecting stations between KL Monorail and Kelana Jaya Line are not the interchange station or out of station interchange stations.
+The monorail and LRT stations are not the interchange station or out-of-station interchange stations.
 The commuter will be charged 2 single-way journey fares instead of integrated fares whenever using these connecting stations.

 Muzium Negara MRT station

-Due to space constraints, an MRT station cannot be built in the Stesen Sentral area, therefore an MRT station had to be built in front of the nearby National Museum to allow connections to Stesen Sentral.
-The Muzium Negara MRT station opened on 17 July 2017, along with the footbridge that connects the MRT station to the main KL Sentral building.
+Due to space constraints, an MRT station could not be built in the Stesen Sentral area, therefore an MRT station had to be built in front of the nearby National Museum to allow connections to Stesen Sentral.
+The Muzium Negara MRT station opened on 17 July 2017, along with the underground footbridge that connects the MRT station to the main KL Sentral building.

 KL Sentral bus hub

 KL Sentral has also been made a city bus hub by Rapid KL as part of its bus network revamp.
 It is the bus hub for city shuttle and trunk bus routes.

-Buses to Singapore, Kuala Lumpur International Airport and to the klia2 also operate from KL Sentral, while most other bus operators go near KL Sentral along Jalan Tun Sambanthan.
+Buses to Singapore and the Kuala Lumpur International Airport also operate from KL Sentral, while most other bus operators go near KL Sentral along Jalan Tun Sambanthan.
 Also, a hop-on/hop-off tourist bus stop is located between Hilton and the station.
 Traveling by bus to Genting Highlands is also available here.